ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 ```

 > Notice the optional value `Some (4,9)` instead of `(4,9)`.
 If we had
-> use `None` instead, that would have meant that the binding is only
+> use `None` instead, that would have meant that the binding is
-> defined on its key, but not its value.
-This encoding enables
-> partially defined bindings.
+> removed.

 <!--Reasonligo-->